tmdarwen/PhaseVocoder/README.md

 PhaseVocoder
 ============

-A command line utility implementing a [phase vocoder](https://en.wikipedia.org/wiki/Phase_vocoder).
+A cross platform command line utility implementing a [phase vocoder](https://en.wikipedia.org/wiki/Phase_vocoder).
 The phase vocoder allows for time compression/expansion, pitch shifting and resampling of audio with quite a good degree of quality.
 For audio samples and additional information please see [this page](http://www.tmdarwen.com/projects/phase-vocoder).
-I've successfully built the PhaseVocoder on Windows 10, OS X (El Capitan) and Linux (Lubuntu).
+The PhaseVocoder regularly builds in my continuous integration/release system using Windows 10, OS X (El Capitan) and Linux (Ubuntu 16.04).
 For building on your platform, please see the steps below.

 **How the PhaseVocoder Works**